WAYS YOU CAN HELP CALC

-New and gently used books are given to children and families in poverty.
+New and gently used books are given to children and families.
 Books can be dropped off in our donation boxes at Schuler's in the Meridian Mall, at Erickson Hall on MSU Campus, or at our office.
 Bring your books to CALC and receive a letter you can use for a tax deduction.

 We also appreciate donations of caps and gowns for our GED graduates.
 Donations of office supplies and grounds keeping are also needed.
-Give us a call to check on our current neededs.
+Give us a call to check on our current needs.